Bridging Continuous and Discrete Tokens for Autoregressive Visual Generation: Experiments

 \textbf{Parameters for Tokenizer Quantization.} Tab.~\ref{tab:tokenizer} (a) and Fig.~\ref{fig:quant_level} demonstrate the impact of quantization levels $B$(described in Eq.~\ref{eq:non-uniform-quantization} ) on reconstruction quality.
 One observation is that global structure remains well-preserved across all quantization levels, with differences primarily in fine detail preservation.
 With $B=8$, significant information loss occurs (rFID=3.69), visible as artifacts in textures and edges.
 At $B=16$, quality improves substantially (rFID=1.33), with only minor detail loss visible while only 0.2 rFID higher than the continuous baseline.
 Reconstructions at $B=32$ and $B=64$ become visually indistinguishable from the original inputs, with $B=64$ (rFID=1.11) matching the continuous VAE baseline perfectly.
 These results show that our post-training quantization approach can achieve continuous-quality reconstruction with enough quantization levels.

 Tab.~\ref{tab:ablations} (b) examines how feature range $[\alpha_{\min}, \alpha_{\max}]$ affects quantization.
 The approximately Gaussian distribution of VAE features (due to KL regularization) enables defining a finite range.
 A narrow range of $\pm{2}$ results in information loss (rFID=2.26), while expanding to $\pm{5}$ allows our method to match the continuous baseline (rFID=1.11).
+Note that to align with MAR~\cite{mar}, the above metrics are evaluated on the training set of ImageNet.
+For comparison with other works, our best rFID on the validation set is \textbf{0.53}.